LukasForst/BSY/bonus/README.md

 Good luck and Merry Xmas!
 ```

-Unfortunately due to time pressure, I was unable to finish my botnet, so unfortunately no stage 4.
+Unfortunately due to time pressure, I was unable to finish my botnet and therefore, sadly, no stage 4 for me.

 # Conclusion